microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-remoteassistance-remoteassistancepartner-disconnect.md

 > **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.

-Not yet documented
+A request to remove the active TeamViewer connector

 ## Prerequisites
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).
+To learn more, including how to choose permissions, see [Permissions](/concepts/permissions-reference.md).

 |Permission type|Permissions (from most to least privileged)|
 |:---|:---|